Peak Details

 Highlights

-Highlights of Manaslu Expedition
+Highlights of the Manaslu Expedition

-- A pristine view of snow-capped mountains including Manaslu and Himalculi
+- A pristine view of snow-capped mountains, including Manaslu and Himalculi

-- Eye filling watercourses, glacial valleys, and gushing streams
+- Eye-filling watercourses, glacial valleys, and gushing streams

 - Enchanting hilltops with indigenous vegetation to delve